Tosca tester

 Tests created months ago may no longer be valid.
 It is very important to perform tests regularly, as changes in requirements and code can cause problems that don’t match what they should test.
 Neglecting to update tests can lead to false or misleading results.

-Solution: regular testing is essential.
-Preferably using automated unit testing.
-You should also make sure that tests are compliant with requirments.
+Solution: regular testing is essential, preferably using automated unit testing.
+You should also make sure you are compliant.

 One of the major mistakes in unit testing is not finding the right balance.
 Testing every line of code can be exhaustive and time-consuming, while testing too few parts can cause critical bugs to be overlooked.
 It is essential to focus on testing the most important features and edge cases.